Lauren Hubert challenged herself to explore outside of comfort zone to achieve success

 Lauren Hubert always wanted to be a doctor, but the type of doctor changed in high school when she decided to pursue engineering instead of medicine.

-“I loved the idea of helping to combat the world’s most pressing medical issues,” said Hubert, of Wakefield, who graduates from the University of Rhode Island this weekend with a degree in chemical engineering and a minor in mathematics.
+“I loved the idea of helping to combat the world’s most pressing medical issues,” said Hubert, of Wakefield, who graduates from the University of Rhode Island with a degree in chemical engineering and a minor in mathematics.
 “However, I realized I connected most with the problem-solving and research-based aspects of this dream; I loved the idea of being faced with a known disease and discovering a novel approach to diagnose or fight it.
 It was through a conversation with a friend that I learned I could achieve this through biomedical or chemical engineering.”

 She distinctly remembers looking at the URI College of Engineering website as a junior in high school, going through the different faculty pages, clicking on links to their lab websites, and reading all the research topics that were being explored.
 “Most of the vocabulary surrounding the research aims were completely foreign to me, and I recall feeling incredibly excited that there were so many topics out there for me to learn,” she said.